Indonesian man born on Dec 25 named Merry Christmas: Report

 - Posted 28 Dec 2016 12:09

-SINGAPORE: An Indonesian man from East Java born on Dec 25.
-1962 was named Slamet Hari Natal, which is translated as Merry Christmas.
+SINGAPORE: An Indonesian man from East Java born on Dec 25, 1962 was named Slamet Hari Natal, which translates to Merry Christmas.

 According to a report by the Jakarta Post, Mr Slamet said his mother gave birth to him with the help of a Christian midwife who suggested that his parents name him Selamat Hari Natal, the Indonesian Christmas greeting.